shibashispaul32/XCI/README.md

 In addition to fortran codes there are jupyter notebooks which are run with python to analyse the simulated and experimental data.

-To runthe codes in jupyter notebook first download the data folder from this link: https://drive.google.com/file/d/1loZju1k7LiZpPMw9fYHPH4DfbP6U2BVC/view?usp=sharing
+To run the codes in jupyter notebook first download the data folder from this link: https://drive.google.com/file/d/1loZju1k7LiZpPMw9fYHPH4DfbP6U2BVC/view?usp=sharing

-Then extract the content to the root directory and then run the codes in jupyter notebook.
+Then extract the content to the root directory and then only execute the codes in jupyter notebook.